Gatlinburg Tennessee - A Drive through town

 After passing this section of town, you are now getting to the northern edge of Gatlinburg, where the foot traffic gets a little lighter; however, that could be changing with a few new attractions that have either recently opened, or will be open soon.
 The new Anakeesta development opened in September 2017 and offers two options for a ride atop the mountain: chondola or open-air chair lift similar to the Sky Lift.
 Once you reach the top, you’ll be greeted with views never before seen by visitors of Gatlinburg.
 It’s an amazing sight, and there are plenty of activities for you to make a day of it here.
 There is a Children’s Playground, a few eateries and shops, a zipline for the thrill-seeker, and an amphitheater that is under construction and should be ready by next summer.

-Margaritaville is the newest hotel resort coming to Gatlinburg in 2018 and will be located just past the famed Ripley’s Aquarium of the Smokies--another one of Gatlinburg’s family favorites, and one of the best aquariums in the country.
-This resort will dwarf the Twin Islands hotel that unfortunately had to be torn down to make way for the giant seven story, 174 room hotel that will soon be accommodating guests with its island themes smack dab in the mountain resort of Gatlinburg.
+Margaritaville is the newest hotel resort to come to Gatlinburg in 2018 and will be located just past the famed Ripley’s Aquarium of the Smokies--another one of Gatlinburg’s family favorites, and one of the best aquariums in the country.
+This resort will dwarf the Twin Islands hotel that unfortunately had to be torn down to make way for the giant seven story, 174 room hotel that will soon be accommodating guests with its island themes smack dab in the mountain resort of Gatlinburg Tennessee.